titledk/ttools-core/README.md

 So it would make sense if modules could have default configurations that could just plug in to the menu.

+### Dependency management

+The more modules that will exist, the more there'll be a need for dependency management.
+At the moment no big issue, but good to think about.

 ### Make the default environment configurable